timewave-computer/valence-services/contracts/services-manager/README.md

 Allows you to resume the service.

-- A trustee can only resume the service if it was paused by the trusee, if the account owner paused the service, trustee cannot resume it, only the account owner can.
+- A trustee can only resume the service if it was paused by the trustee, if the account owner paused the service, trustee cannot resume it, only the account owner can.

 ```rust
 ResumeService {